MalvikaSingh/Managing-Analytic-Projects/README.md

 Team: Malvika, Chinmayee, Laura

-Exploratory Data Analysis in Python for states report drug utilization for covered outpatient drugs paid for by state Medicaid agencies.
+Exploratory Data Analysis in Python for states reporting drug utilization for covered outpatient drugs paid for by state Medicaid agencies.